industrial-edge/jenkins-cicd/docs/pipeline.md

     - Repository name
     - Choose public repository
     ```
-*Note: Public repository is chosen to shorten the lenght of this documentation.
-You can also select private repository but be aware of setting up ssh key and Jenkins credentials for succesfull connection with GitHub.
-See: [jenkins-with-private-github-reposiotory](https://medium.com/@shreyaklexheal/integrate-jenkins-with-github-private-repo-8fb335494f7e)*
+*Note: Public repository is chosen to shorten the length of this documentation.
+You can also select private repository but be aware of setting up ssh key and Jenkins credentials for successful connection with GitHub.
+See: [jenkins-with-private-github-repository](https://medium.com/@shreyaklexheal/integrate-jenkins-with-github-private-repo-8fb335494f7e)*

 <img src="graphics/create_repo.gif" width="1000"/>

-4) Create empty folder inside of your device.
+4) Create an empty folder inside of your environment (VM).

-5) Copy application file from either shell or docker (use your prefered one) [src](./src) folder to the empty folder.
+5) Copy application folder for either shell or docker (use your preferred one) [src](./src) to the empty folder.

-6) Push this code to your GitHub repository by running this commands in your terminal:
+6) Push this code to your GitHub repository by running these commands in your terminal:

     ```bash
     cd <yourdirectory>